LaunchCodeEducation/data-analysis-curriculum/content/eda-with-pandas/reading/pandas-functions/_index.md

 ## Check Your Understanding

 {{% notice green Question "rocket" %}}
-How do we view only the first 13 rows of a `DataFrame`?
+How do we view only the first 13 rows of a DataFrame?

 <!-- Solution: .head(13) -->
 {{% /notice %}}

 {{% notice green Question "rocket" %}}
-Which `pandas` function will prin the number of records, three quartiles, mean, standard deviation, minimum and maximum values of a `DataFrame`?
+Which pandas function will prin the number of records, three quartiles, mean, standard deviation, minimum and maximum values of a DataFrame?

 <!-- Solution: .describe() -->
 {{% /notice %}}

 {{% notice green Question "rocket" %}}
-What is the `pandas` function for reading a CSV file type?
+What is the pandas function for reading a CSV file type?

 <!-- Solution: pd.read_csv(path_to_file) -->
 {{% /notice %}}